alfssobsd/homeassistant-daichi-cloud-climate-provider/README.md

 - [x] Discovery devices and publish to MQTT
 - [x] Receive commands Homeassistant from MQTT and execute by API
 - [x] Enable silent mode
-- [] filter by buildings and devices
+- [х] filter by buildings and devices
-- [] enable discovery interval setup
+- [x] enable discovery interval setup
-- [] order of command and check result

 ## How to use from source